bzhangupenn/Code_for_reproducing_semi_SA/README.md

 The csv file ``SWAY_dataset_war_politics_before_imputation'' contains SWAY data (Uganda: Survey of War Affected Youth) after preprocessing.
 The raw data is available at https://chrisblattman.com/projects/sway.

-We performed a multiple imputation with five replications and these five complete csv files are stored in the folder ``real_data_after_imputation''.
+We performed a multiple imputation with five replications (using MICE package in R with default settings) and these five complete csv files are stored in the folder ``real_data_after_imputation''.